 People with avoidant personality disorder are reluctant to talk about themselves lest they be mocked or humiliated.

 People with this disorder are very reluctant to take risks or participate in new activities for similar reasons.
-In such cases, they tend to exaggerate the dangers and use minimal symptoms or other problems to explain why they are not participating.
+In such cases, they often exaggerate the dangers and use minimal symptoms or other problems to explain why they are not participating.
 They may prefer a limited lifestyle because of their need for security and certainty.

 Extreme sensitivity to criticism